thirtytwobits/nanaimo/README.rst

      --port \
      /dev/serial/by-id/usb-Signoid_Kft._USB-UART_adapter_MACX98-if00-port0 \
      --port-speed 115200 \
-     jlink_scripts/**
+     *.jlink

 ***********************************
 JLink
 ***********************************

-This version of nanaimo does require a segger JLink because it uses JLinkExe to upload to and reset the test target.
+This version of nanaimo does require a segger JLink and the Segger JLinkExe tool.
+Nanaimo uses JLinkExe to upload binaries and to reset the test target.

 ..
 Note::
     There is no plan to support OpenSDA as its mass storage upload solution does not have a portable API for resetting the target.
-For open source projects this seems like an ideal solution.

 In the future we plan on adding support for `OpenOCD`_ and `pyOCD`_ both of which provide a portable API to a large set of micro-controllers but JLink is the industry standard and the `JLink EDU Mini`_ is an inexpensive probe (about $20 USD) with free software available for linux, mac, and Windows that can be used for non-commercial purposes.
+For open source projects this seems like an ideal solution.

 .. _`Nanimo bars`: https://en.wikipedia.org/wiki/Nanaimo_bar
 .. _`buildkite`: https://buildkite.com